 I had a great teacher in High School.
 Let’s call him Des because he was the kind of educator you eventually got to know on a first name basis.
-He was a very good Match teacher, but alas I still failed that year (I had an, er, capability issue).
-Nonetheless, he had a very soft way of imparting ideas that was almost radical — even if they took years to properly land.
+He was a very good maths teacher, but alas I still failed that year (I had an, er, capability issue).
+Nonetheless, he had a very soft and subtle way of imparting ideas that was almost radical — even if they took years to properly land.
 On the annual Bathurst 1000 touring car race: “What a fantastic waste of energy.”
-He also espoused a very basic picture of what a decent work-life balance could be: 6 hours of meaningful work a week and a hobby.
+He also espoused a very simple picture of what a decent work-life balance could be: 6 hours of work per week and a hobby.
 That’s all you need.

 Don’t get me wrong: he was a committed and hard-working teacher.
 But he also imparted a very simple vision of what a meaningful or sufficient relation to work could be.
-Enough work to make a contribution; enough time to engage in personal improvement or projects; and time to perceive and engage with the world.
+Enough work to cover the bills and make a contribution to society; enough time to engage in personal improvement or projects; and time to perceive and engage with the world.

 Now this won’t work in our current society.
-Wages may be high, but a 6-hour work week won’t cover the mortgage in our housing market.
-Also, in Australia we have a reactionary right-wing government that’s hypercritical of slackers and benefits-claimants of all kinds — and with a sympathetic Murdochist media, no UBI will be given fair consideration.
-Pro-business, anti-people seems to be our MO.
+Wages may be middling and stagnant, but a 6-hour work week won’t begin to cover the mortgage in our housing market.
+Also, in Australia we have a PR-minded right-wing government which is hypercritical of slackers and benefits-claimants of all kinds — and with a sympathetic Murdochist media, no UBI would be given fair consideration.
+Pro-business and anti-people seems to be our national MO.

 But, in an effort at reframing how we perceive and value ‘work’ and meaningful living, I’m willing to make a concession to the vision.

-Let’s set the baseline for meaningful employment at 10 hours a week, with all the same benefits and conditions as full-time work.
-What if that becomes the norm; what if that creates more balance and more jobs.
+Let’s set a baseline for meaningful employment at 10 hours a week, with all the same benefits and conditions as full-time work.
+What if that becomes the baseline, the norm; what if that creates more balance and more jobs.
 What if that takes the pressure off, and give us some headroom and clarity to deal with all the other problems facing us.
-10 hours a week, and a hobby.
+Ten hours a week, and a hobby.

 Sure, you can still work a 40-hour work if you want.
-But let’s not penalise or castigate those who want to work less because they want to live better or have more control over time spent.
+But let’s not penalise or castigate those who want to work less because they want to live better or have more control over their time and attention.
 The existing norms are arbitrary and always have been; Graeber is quick to point out how different work and production was before Industrialisation.
 And the truth is that most office- or computer-based jobs can effectively be done in 15 hours a week, or fewer.
+Ask yourself the question.

 What if we make a collective and a consistent push for better work-life balance.
 More time for parenting or caring for elders.
 More time for art and creation or volunteering.
-More time to explore new business models and ideas or to change careers.
+More time to explore new business models and ideas, or to change careers.
 Or to build a house cheaply.
-More control over our attention in ways that are healthy and bonding — because it’s also possible we’ve got the work-life balance all wrong — that we need to focus on mental wellbeing and fulfilment first, and then allocate the hours for employment and the satisfactions that brings.
+More control over our attention in ways that are healthy and bonding — because it’s also possible we’ve got the work-life balance all wrong — that we need to focus on mental wellbeing and fulfilment first, and then allocate the hours for employment and the satisfaction/rewards they bring.
 So we don’t compromise one with the other.

 More time to simply make a better, fairer society without having to phone it in — even if that does mean less money.
 Maybe there’ll be some genuine trickle-down effect on house prices — I haven’t done the economic sums.
 And maybe this will jump-start a conversation around all the other problems that tie in with our cost of living, increasing inequality and punitive welfare approaches.

 Yes this depends on a UBI to work; but there’s no other forces working to lower our cost of living either, no alternatives to the ‘greed’ model.
-Ten hours a week is also just antagonistic enough to inflame the populist shock jocks and commentators, get them riled up and spread the idea.
-Because there’s nothing more irritating to a chauvinist right-winger than a worker reclaiming his time.
+Ten hours a week is also just antagonistic enough to inflame populist commentators and conservatives, get them riled up and spread the idea.
+Because there’s nothing more irritating to a status-quo apologist than a worker reclaiming his time.